FlowFuse/flowfuse/docs/install/local/README.md

     docker run -d -v /full/path/to/mosquitto.conf:/etc/mosquitto/mosquitto.conf -p 1883:1883 -p 1884:1884 -n flowforge-broker iegomez/mosquitto-go-auth
     ```

-    This will map the `1883`/`1884` ports to the host machine so they can be accessed by the
+    This will map the `1883`/`1884` ports to the host machine so they can be accessed outside of the container.
+If you already have an MQTT broker running on port 1883, then you'll need to modify the `-p` options to use a different set of ports.
+For example: `-p 9883:1883 -p 9884:1884`.

 ### Installing FlowForge